One of the most popular artists in the world is about to sit at the center of football’s biggest rivalry.

 "Fandom doesn’t have borders, and the most powerful thing Spotify can do is bring those worlds together.

-Olivia herself called the moment surreal, especially with a performance in Barcelona slated ahead of matchday.
+Rodrigo herself called the moment surreal, especially with a performance in Barcelona slated ahead of match day.

-"Seeing OR on a Barcelona jersey for El Clásico, I don’t even know how to process that," said Olivia.
+"Seeing OR on a Barcelona jersey for El Clásico, I don’t even know how to process that," the singer shared.

 "On top of that, getting to perform for the fans who’ve been listening since day one, in a city like Barcelona, is going to be so special.
-That’s everything to me.
-I cannot wait to see them."
+That’s everything to me."

 View this post on Instagram

-FC Barcelona Femení first wore the Olivia-themed kit on May 6 in Liga F against Levante, followed by the men’s El Clásico clash against Real Madrid last May 10.
+FC Barcelona Femení first wore the Rodrigo-themed kit on May 6 in Liga F against Levante, followed by the men’s El Clásico clash against Real Madrid last May 10.

 Music and Football Marketing in One

-Apart from the matchday kits, Spotify expanded the moment into a wider experience for fans of Olivia and the football club.
+Apart from the matchday kits, Spotify expanded the moment into a wider experience for fans of Rodrigo and the football club.

 The hitmaker brought the "Billions Club Live" to Barcelona on May 8, performing for top fans in a special event celebrating her most-streamed tracks.